- What is Medicare Advantage (Medicare Part C)?

 Medicare Advantage Trends

-Over half of Medicare Advantage enrollees are enrolled in plans with CMS quality ratings of four or more stars on a scale from 1 to 5 (with a CMS rating of 5 being the best/highest rating).7 A HealthPocket study of 2014 Medicare Advantage plans found that plans rated at least 4 stars are available to residents in over half of U.S. counties.
-Another HealthPocket study found that 38% of star-rated 2014 Medicare Advantage plans had at least 4 stars, while only 28% of 2013 Medicare Advantage plans had at least 4 stars.
+A HealthPocket study of 2017 Medicare Advantage plans found that plans rated at least 4 stars are available to residents in about half of U.S. counties.
+Another HealthPocket study found that 62% of star-rated 2017 Medicare Advantage plans had at least 4 stars

 How we can help?